EWI Planning Permission and Permitted Development Rights — UK Guide 2026

 Listed Buildings

-Listed Building Consent is a legal requirement for any external alteration to a listed building — obtaining it early through the local conservation officer ensures the project proceeds on a secure footing.
+Listed Building Consent is a legal requirement for any external alteration to a listed building, and obtaining it early through the local conservation officer keeps the project on a secure footing.
 Historic England advises that EWI is unlikely to be acceptable on listed buildings because it conceals or alters the historic fabric and proportions of the facade.
 Proceeding without Listed Building Consent is a criminal offence under the Planning (Listed Buildings and Conservation Areas) Act 1990, which is why early engagement with the conservation officer is essential before any specification work begins.
 In most cases, internal wall insulation offers a more sensitive approach for listed properties, preserving the external character while still improving thermal performance.

 Article 4 Directions